 Throughout this post, we’re going to highlight a variety of outdoorsy things to do in Gulf Shores, because it’s the beauty of this region that encouraged us to visit in the first place!
-Cool winter weather was present during our January visit to Gulf Shores.
-So while we didn’t spend too much time at the beach, we had the opportunity to discover many other wonderful outdoor things to do in Gulf Shores.
+Cool winter weather was present in January during both of our visits Gulf Shores.
+During our first visit, there was an unusual cold snap, so we didn’t really visit the beach at all.
+However, our second visit presented more mild temperatures, which allowed for some time along the shore.

 Outdoorsy Things to Do in Gulf Shores Alabama

 Again, both of our visits to Alabama’s gorgeous beaches fell during the month of January.
 So, unfortunately it was a little too cool to fully enjoy the crystal clear waters of the Gulf.
 However, this didn’t mean that we weren’t able to enjoy the sun and the sand.
 While we never wore our swimsuits during our winter visits to Gulf Shores, we definitely still made the most of our time at the beach.
 Unbeknownst to many, Alabama’s Gulf Coast has 32 miles of pristine white sand beaches.
 They’re seriously some of the most gorgeous beaches in the US!

 Take a Sand Castle Building Class